-We have all heard how good aloe vera is but what exactly is it’s make up and why is it good for us and especially is it good for acne?
+We have all heard how good aloe vera is but what exactly is its make up and why is it good for us and especially is Aloe Vera good for treating Acne?

 Aloe Vera plant extract has antibacterial and anti-inflammatory properties and this has led to its usage in treating acne.
 I’m sure you have seen a lot of over the counter skin products that contain aloe vera.

 Aloe vera is considered an alternative treatment, and so there are no approved guidelines about strength or dosage.
 It is likely that not all methods will work for everyone, but aloe vera is very gentle on the skin, so there is little risk in trying it but if you are concerned you should check with a health professional.
 So, Aloe Vera and Acne, how good is it?
 We probably need to look at a range of factors which we will go through below but the general consensus is that by itself it can probably help mild forms of acne and add it to other natural products it is a very helpful ingredient and even adding it to traditional medications as a lot of companies have can also help in the treatment of acne.